surfstudio/flutter-surf-widget-test-composer/README.md

 Now we can prepare tests.

-If in addition to gold tests you also need widget tests, then you can do something like this:
+If in addition to golden tests you also need widget tests, then you can make something like this:
 ```dart
 class MockSettingsController extends Mock implements SettingsController {}